Keep Your Home Safe, Sustainable, & Dry!

 These types of eavestrough are great if your home is situated under a tree or an area that has a lot of leaves.
 Installation can be quite difficult, so if you’re looking to investing in a Mesh Screen for your Eavestrough- consult with a professional.

 The point of Foam Gutter Systems is to keep debris at the top, while water can easily flow through.
-Problem is, debris and other organic material tends to stay on top, which can be unpleasant to the eye and your curb appeal- so regular cleaning is necessary.
-Certain models of Eavestrough are made out of foam, so make sure you are prepared for the upkeep
+Problem is, debris and other organic material tend to stay on top, which can be unpleasant to the eye and your curb appeal- so regular cleaning is necessary.
+Certain models of Eavestrough are made out of foam, so make sure you are prepared for the upkeep.

 Perforated Leaf Guards are great for keeping large debris out of your eavestrough.
-It is best to choose this type of gutter system if your home area is prone to large debris- other types like:pollen, asphalt, small rocks, etc, can clogged up your gutter.
+It is best to choose this type of gutter system if your home area is prone to large debris- other types like pollen, asphalt, small rocks, etc, can clog up your gutter.
 These perforated holes tend to be large, so if you get a lot of small debris, perforated guards with smaller holes would be ideal.

-Fascia is a long piece of aluminum that is attached to the end of your roof trusses to five it a finished water proof look.
-Fascia can be found at the edge of your roofing (the overlapping part), and is most often the same color as your home.
+Fascia is a long piece of aluminum that is attached to the end of your roof trusses to give it a finished waterproof look.
+Fascia can be found at the edge of your roofing (the overlapping part) and is most often the same color as your home.
 Even though Fascia is completely optional, it does serve its purpose as well.
 This is where you would fasten your Eavestrough (gutter system), creating space between your roof and your eavestrough.
-The purpose for this is to ensure that your roof is LEAK-PROOF, moreover, rainfall, snow, dirt and debris is halted from seeping through into your roof!
+The purpose of this is to ensure that your roof is LEAK-PROOF, moreover, rainfall, snow, dirt, and debris are halted from seeping through into your roof!

 -Don’t hide problems, inspect your roofing before you get started on your next eavestrough project.
 Make sure everything is patched up, fastened & secured; if you overlook any problems that you may have prior- they potentially can get worse.

--Ask A Professional, not only do we do renovations, we are also here to answer any questions one may have.
-Just figuring out what is what can be confusing so give us a call, or email us at firstname.lastname@example.org.
+-Ask a professional at Mentor Homes, not only do we do renovations, we are also here to answer any questions one may have.
+Just figuring out what is what can be confusing so give us a call, or email us at email@example.com.
 You can also go to your nearest home improvement store- they’ll be able to answer all your questions!